wikimedia/mediawiki-extensions-DonationInterface/README.txt

 $wgDonationInterfaceCurlVerboseLog = false

-As donations are sent to the "completed" queue, also log the json blob.
+As donations are sent to the "donations" queue, also log the json blob.

 $wgDonationInterfaceLogCompleted = false